Nobregaigor/Project-Heart/notebooks/lv/tests/Geometrics/definitions.md

   - Used for '**radial_shortening**"

 - **radial_length**: Vector length from surface to specified centers at longitudinal line.
-  - It is the absolute distance from a spk to its respective center.
+  - Computed using speckles; final value is reduced (default reduction is 'mean')
   - Accounts for curvatures in the geometry.
   - Two approaches:
     - *fixed_centers*: uses reference relative center (created based on reference configuration).